koutianqi/koutianqi.github.io/index.markdown

   <div class="intro-copy" markdown="1">

 **Welcome!** I am a PhD Candidate at Penn State Information School, my research examines **the ethics** and **politics** in the communicative dimension of Machine Learning (ML) research and technology, with a focus on epistemic and ethical accountability.
-Combining philosophical analysis with social scientific methods from Science and Technology Studies, I study **communicative norms** in these processes -  what goes wrong, why it matters, and how to fix it.
+Combining philosophical analysess with social scientific methods from science and technology studies, I study **communicative norms** in these processes -  what goes wrong, why it matters, and how to fix it.
 My ultimate aim is to strengthen accountability in the communicative dimension through governance solutions.
 Read more about my previous and ongoing projects [HERE](https://koutianqi.github.io/pages/research/).

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />